-The score Sam obtained on the 'Rigid - Perfectionistic' dysfunctional behaviour category falls within the very low range (i.e. is 2 or less).
-This suggests it is very unlikely he will display challenging behaviours within this category.
+The score Sam obtained on the 'Rigid - Perfectionistic' dysfunctional behaviour category falls within the below average range (i.e. is 4 or less).
+This suggests it is unlikely he will display challenging behaviours within this category.

 - No potential risks could be derived from his profile on this dysfunctional behaviour category.